We are currently accepting applications for enrollment.

 Our program is designed to help children and adults who have been diagnosed with dyslexia and/or a verbal learning disability.

-No, we serve individuals in our area who can attend tutoring sessions at our Center twice a week on a regular basis.
+No, we work with individuals in our area who can attend tutoring sessions at our Center twice a week on a regular basis.

 The Center works hard to ensure our program and tutors are the right fit for you.
 Please contact us to learn how to apply to our program.